Frequently Asked Questions

 2. The exec command in front of the daemon executable.
 (Saves RAM = lower costs, may also avoid problems with signal delivery.)

-3. The daemon must run in the foreground.
+3. The daemon process must run in the foreground.
 (Otherwise it will be repeatedly killed and restarted.)

 4. Starting the daemon is the last line in the run script.
 (Anything after that will almost never be run.)